 “The teachers here at LCTI, they’re very kind, they’re very cool.
 Whenever you need help, they help you,” Brock says.

-It doesn’t matter who you are, LCTI is the right place to figure out where you’re going and how to get there, he says.
-More than 40 CTE programs in five areas of study — Arts & Humanities, Business & Communication Technology, Engineering, Health & Human Services and Industrial Technology — are available for high school students.
-In addition, the Academic Center offers English, math, science and other academics for students who opt to spend their entire school day at LCTI.
+No matter who you are, LCTI is the right place to figure out where you’re going and how to get there, he says.
+More than 40 CTE programs in five areas of study — Arts & Humanities, Business & Communication Technology, Engineering & Advanced Engineering, Health & Human Services and Industrial Technology — are available for high school students.
+In addition, the Academic Center offers English, math, science and other subjects for students who opt to spend their entire school day at LCTI.

 Plus, Brock says LCTI opens doors for students by helping them line up internships or co-ops, encouraging them to participate in career and technical student organization competitions and secure college scholarships.